joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/28/business/inflation-consumer-prices.html?searchResultPosition=6

 **AMC shares jump again as retail investors swarm.**\
-`Retail traders piling into AMC says aim, in part, to push up the stock and force losses on hedge funds that have bet against it.`\
+`Retail traders piling into AMC aim, in part, to force losses on hedge funds that have bet against it.`\
 https://nytimes.com/2021/05/28/business/amc-stock-today.html?searchResultPosition=7

 **‘Friends’ Reunion: The One Where They Get Censored in China**\